Matthew-Hurrell/Disney-Food-Guide/README.md

 ## User Stories

-* As a user I want to be able to fully understand the purpose of Disney Food Guide from the main page.
+* As a user I want to be able to fully understand the purpose of Disney Food Guide from the main landing page.
 * As a user I want the navigation to be intuitive and easy to understand, with a clear purpose and easy access to information.
 * As a user I want to be able to see simple and organised lists with names, prices, descriptions and pictures of each item.
 * As a user I want easy links that can lead me off page in a different tab to view the full menu and map locations of each item when applicable.